 Bristol Waste Reuse and Recycling Centres

-Our reuse and recycling centres are open but have strict social distancing measures in place to ensure the safety of our staff and the public.
+Our reuse and recycling centres will continue to stay open but have strict social distancing measures in place to ensure the safety of our staff and the public.

 Visiting Bristol's Reuse and Recycling Centres

 Only cars, small vans, campervans (with fixed seats in the back) and Blue Badge holders are currently allowed access to the Recycling Centres, in line with odd and even days.
 This is to allow for social distancing and reduce queue times.
 These restrictions also apply to hire vehicles.
 Small vans continue to require a permit.